 According to industry figures, an additional 10,000 construction workers are needed every year until 2020.

 The Norwegian building and construction industry is responsible for the construction and maintenance of houses and commercial buildings, and the development of roads, airports and facilities related to defence, energy, oil and gas, and transport.
-Many public sector projects help to drive the industry, and unlike in many other countries, the Norwegian sector consists of many small companies.
-Around 200,000 people work in the industry in a total of 50,000 companies, many of which are single-person businesses.

 The sector is extremely sensitive to market pressures and fluctuations, and is often the industry that first feels the signs of economic change.